Triangle-free geometric intersection graphs with large chromatic number

 \section{Abstract}

-Several classical constructions illustrate the fact that the chromatic number of a graph may be arbitrarily large compared to its clique number.
-However, until very recently no such construction was known for intersection graphs of geometric objects in the plane.
+Several classical constructions illustrate the fact that the chromatic number of a graph can be arbitrarily large compared to its clique number.
+However, until very recently, no such construction was known for intersection graphs of geometric objects in the plane.
 We provide a general construction that for any arc-connected compact set $X$ in $\RR^2$ that is not an axis-aligned rectangle and for any positive integer $k$ produces a family $\cgF$ of sets, each obtained by an independent horizontal and vertical scaling and translation of $X$, such that no three sets in $\cgF$ pairwise intersect and $\chi(\cgF)>k$.
-This provides a negative answer to a question of Gy\'{a}rf\'{a}s and Lehel for L-shapes.
-With extra conditions we also show how to construct a triangle-free family of homothetic (uniformly scaled) copies of a set with arbitrarily large chromatic number.
-This applies to many common shapes, like circles, square boundaries or equilateral L-shapes.
+This provides a negative answer to a question of Gy\'arf\'as and Lehel for L-shapes.
+With extra conditions, we also show how to construct a triangle-free family of homothetic (uniformly scaled) copies of a set with arbitrarily large chromatic number.
+This applies to many common shapes, like circles, square boundaries, and equilateral L-shapes.
 Additionally, we reveal a surprising connection between coloring geometric objects in the plane and on-line coloring of intervals on the line.